justin4v/ZettelNotes/Book Reading/设计模式GoF/创建型/Prototype.md

 ## 问题
 But GraphicTool presents a problem to the framework designer.：
 - The classes for notes and staves are specific to our application, but the GraphicTool class belongs to the framework.
-- GraphicTool doesn't know how to create instances of our music classes to add to the score.
+- *GraphicTool doesn't know how to create instances of our music classes* to add to the score.

-We could *subclass GraphicTool for each kind of music object, but that would produce lots of subclasses* that differ only in the kind of music object they instantiate.
+- We could *subclass GraphicTool for each kind of music object, but that would produce lots of subclasses* that differ only in the kind of music object they instantiate.

 We know *object composition* is a flexible alternative to subclassing.
-The question is, how can the framework use it to parameterize instances of GraphicTool by the class of Graphic they're supposed to create?
+The question is, *how can the framework use it to parameterize instances of GraphicTool by the class of Graphic they're supposed to create*?

 ## 解决
-The solution lies in *making GraphicTool create a new Graphic by copying or "cloning" an instance of a Graphic subclass*.
+The solution lies in making *GraphicTool create a new Graphic by copying or "cloning" an instance of a Graphic subclass*.
 We call this instance a prototype.

-GraphicTool is parameterized by the prototype it should clone and add to the document.
+GraphicTool is parameterized by the prototype it should clone and add to the score.
 If all Graphic subclasses support a *Clone* operation, then the GraphicTool can clone any kind of Graphic.

 So in our music editor, each tool for creating a music object is an instance of GraphicTool that's initialized with a different prototype.
 Each GraphicTool instance will produce a music object by cloning its prototype and adding the clone to the score。